 In the middle of August, the perfect summer gravel day out.
-We start by the point to point circuit at Kingston Blount and get on The Ridgeway almost straight away and stay on this for almost 15km before heading into the heart of the Chilterns.
+We start at Kingston House Park Estate in beautiful Kingston Blount and get on The Ridgeway almost straight away and stay on this for almost 15km before heading into the heart of the Chilterns.
 Over the next 40km we take in 7 climbs on a mix of tarmac and off road with some amazing views.
 The last 25km is quick on some less known gravel sections before we arrive back at Kingston Blount for a well earned beer & chips.

 What type of bike should I ride?

 This route is ideal for gravel bikes with wide (40mm plus) tyres.
 A mountain bike would be fine as there are few road sections.
 Road bikes are not suitable for this ride.
 We have carbon gravel bikes from Pearson available to hire for the day.
 E bikes are not allowed on this ride.

 How do I find out my start time?

 We will send you an email after you have booked to choose your start time between 8am and 10am, if you are riding with a friend you can choose to start with them.

 The ride starts and finishes next to Kingston Blount.
 There is free parking onsite as well as toilets & refreshments.

 What happens if I have a mechanical / accident?